-Note: On some systems the default user limits are defined too low for DUCC.
-The shell start-up scripts for user ducc should set the soft limit to be the same as the hard limit.
-During DUCC boot, the DUCC start-up scripts will emit a warning if the limits are too low.
+Note: On some systems the default user limits for max user processes (ulimit -u) and nfiles (ulimit -n) are defined too low for DUCC.
+The shell login profile for user ducc should set the soft limit for max user processes to be the same as the hard limit (ulimit -u 'ulimit -Hu'), and the nfiles limit raised above 1024 to at least twice the number of user processes running on the cluster.

-- For CGroupt support, libcgroup1-0.37+ on SLES and libcgroup-0.37+ on RHEL. - IBM or Oracle Java JRE 1.6 or greater. - Python 2.x, where 'x' is 4 or greater.
+- For CGroupt support, libcgroup1-0.37+ on SLES and libcgroup-0.37+ on RHEL. - DUCC has been tested and run on IBM and Oracle JDK 1.6 and 1.7. - Python 2.x, where 'x' is 4 or greater.
 DUCC has not been tested on Python 3.x.